 There are alternative dispute resolution (ADR) options, including:

 3. Voluntary Settlement Conference.
 This is often a good route to settlement, not just for child-centered issues, but for resolution of all aspects of a case.
 In a four-way settlement conference, counsel and the parties agree to meet together at one or the other’s office with the intention of resolving as many disputed issues as possible.
 This is an excellent way to avoid the acrimony and expense of multiple court appearances, and has the added advantages of a) judicial oversight, b) ensuring each party is fully advised of his or her rights, c) allows the parties to control the course of their lives.
-At HARTLEY MAXWELL & CASTELLANO, though we are fully prepared to litigate any case from start to finish, we find that the Voluntary Settlement Conference is an excellent tool for sparing parties of the emotional and financial expense of litigation.
+At Hartley Lamas Et Al, though we are fully prepared to litigate any case from start to finish, we find that the Voluntary Settlement Conference is an excellent tool for sparing parties of the emotional and financial expense of litigation.

 If you reach an agreement out of court, FCS will not be required.